Vantage Points in Marriage

 Those who have had an adulterous affair, whether physical or emotional, will tell you that they never intended to have one.
 They’ll often say, “It just happened.”
 Well, that’s their vantage point.
 But it isn’t an honest one.
 If we could replay the tape from another vantage point, we would see where the door was cracked open long before the affair ever took place.
 They let their guard down and may have ignored the warning signs from their close friends or spouse.

-Heed Warning Signs From Different Vantage Points
+Heed Warning Signs from Different Vantage Points

 God intends for the partnership between a husband and wife to be one where warning signs are heeded, not ignored.

 So, if your spouse has communicated concern about how you’re relating to someone of the opposite sex, we encourage to listen to their vantage points.
 It might just prevent the assassination of your marriage!
 Or if you’re the one who is making assumptions about what your spouse is doing or not doing, take time to let them explain it from their vantage point.
-It may bring resolve helping you see there is no need to be concerned.
+It may bring resolution, helping you see there is no need to be concerned.

 Print Post

-Filed under: Marriage Blog
+Filed under: Marriage Insights

 Join the Discussion